SenayYakut/NewProjectWithPython/README.md

-# WEB APP IN PYTHON WITH FLASK
+# WEB APP IN PYTHON WITH Flask

+In this project, I like to use Python and Flask to create a simple web application and deploy them to the cloud

 # API development